All you need to know about childhood vaccinations

 - Muscle or joint pain.

-- The HPV vaccine is given as part of the school health programme in Government schools rather than the expanded program of immunization and is available to Grade 5 girls, 9 years and older.
+- The HPV vaccine is given as part of the school health programme at public and private schools, including special independent schools, rather than the expanded program of immunization and is available to Grade 5 girls, 9 years and older.
 For more information, contact your health care provider or child’s school and visit our HPV page.

-Td Vaccine (2) - Tetanus and reduced strength of Diphtheria Vaccine booster
+Tdap Vaccine (2) - Tetanus, reduced strength of Diphtheria and Acellular Pertussis Vaccine

-- This is the second of 2 Td booster doses.
-The first is given at six years old
+- This is the second of 2 Tdap booster doses for boys and girls.
+The first is given at six years old.

-- Administered via injection in the left arm
+- Administered via injection in the right arm.

-- This vaccine offers additional protection against Tetanus and Diphtheria because immunity to these diseases decreases with time.
+- This vaccine offers additional protection against Tetanus, Diphtheria and Whooping cough because immunity to these diseases decreases with time.

 - Diphtheria is a dangerous bacterial disease which makes it difficult to breathe.
 Children who survive diphtheria disease suffer permanent damage such as blindness, deafness and brain damage.